 Who Is Alice Walker?

-Born to sharecropper parents in Eatonton, Georgia, in 1944, Alice Walker grew up to become a highly acclaimed novelist, essayist and poet.
+Born to sharecropper parents, Alice Walker grew up to become a highly acclaimed novelist, essayist and poet.
 She is best known for her 1982 novel The Color Purple, which won the 1983 Pulitzer Prize for Fiction and soon was adapted for the big screen by Steven Spielberg.
 Walker is also known for her work as an activist.

 Alice Malsenior Walker was born on February 9, 1944, in Eatonton, Georgia.
 The youngest daughter of sharecroppers, she grew up poor, with her mother working as a maid to help support the family's eight children.